Package Leaflet: Information for the patient/user

 Consult your doctor or pharmacist before using any medication.

-You should not take this medication while breastfeeding as small amounts of Olanzapina may pass into breast milk.
+You should not take this medication while breastfeeding, as small amounts of Olanzapina may pass into breast milk.

 This medication contains lactose.
-If your doctor has indicated that you have an intolerance to certain sugars, consult with him before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

 Your doctor will tell you how many Olanzapina tablets to take and for how long.
 The daily dose of Olanzapina ranges from 5 to 20 mg.
 Consult your doctor if you experience symptoms again, but do not stop taking Olanzapina unless your doctor tells you to.